jpeyret/pip-stripper/README.md

 `--build` will take what it found in **pip-stripper.scan.yaml** and use it to populate `requirements.prod.txt` and `requirements.dev.txt`.

-If what's in the requirements files doesn't fit your needs, you need to edit **pip-stripper.yaml**.
+If you don't agree with what's in those requirements files, you may need to edit **pip-stripper.yaml**.

 ## Editing `pip-stripper.yaml`